-- include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure incurred for the project - identify the total eligible project value for the project, including a breakdown of: - the total eligible expenditure incurred - the total partner cash and in-kind contributions to the project
+- include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure for the project, including a breakdown of: - the total eligible expenditure incurred - the total partner cash and in-kind contributions to the project. - include a declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money - be submitted by the report due date.